poeggi/AntiHPSpyware/README.md

 (re-)appear at one point.

-Also, at the time of this writing, it is not trivial to get rid of the services in the first place, as they are not regular apps that can simply be uninstalled.
+Also, at the time of this writing, it is not trivial to get rid of the services in the first place, as they are not regular apps that can simply be uninstalled and connected to the fake hardware devices.

-So this toolset disables the HP services and makes sure they stay disabled, by installing (and regularly running) a script as a windows scheduled task.
+So instead of trying to deinstall, this toolset disables the HP services and makes sure they stay disabled, by setting up (and regularly running) a script as a windows scheduled task.
-Script execution is only triggered once, after installation, and then repeatedly after login.
-The core concept is to minimize any nuisance.
+Script execution is triggered once, after installation, and then only after login.
+The core idea is to minimize any nuisance.

 As of v0.2, a configuration named 'LiveHardcore' configuration was added that can be used for installation by uncommenting it in the install script.
 It's behavior is considered more agressive (at the same time less tested), so it is not yet enabled by default.
-This specific configuration adds a "live" trigger that gets pulled when the state of the Analytics services changes, so it immediately switches the HP services back off.
+This specific configuration adds a "live" trigger that gets pulled when the state of the Analytics services changes (e.g. by new updates).
+It then runce once to immediately switches the HP services back off.

 The toolset is created in PowerShell, including a script to aid installation.
 All scripts are lightweight and easy to read, as to simplify review and/or